 - Hands-free voice assistant access

 - Fold-flat, but don’t fold up

 Sony's technologically advanced WH-1000XM5 are the fifth generation of Sony's flagship wireless headphones.
 Like Sony's previous models, they offer top-tier noise canceling, excellent quality wireless audio, and plush comfort.
 This enticing combination earned the model a rare five-star rating in our review and — thanks to a series of continued improvements — maintains the WH-1000 series' status as the best headphones you can buy.

 But the real stars of the show are the XM5's active noise cancellation (ANC) and call quality, both of which are class-leading.
-In an era where folks are spending almost as much time on Zoom calls as listening to music, these features matter and Sony knows it.
-So does comfort.
+In an era where folks are spending almost as much time on Zoom calls as listening to music, these features matter, and Sony knows it.
+Comfort matters too.
 The XM5 are both lighter and better balanced than the already-cushy XM4, and you'll have no problem wearing them for hours at a time without fatigue.

 The XM3 and XM4 models compared well to Bose's Noise Cancelling Headphones 700, but now that we have the XM5, it's no contest.
 Sony's top-of-the-line cans outclass the Bose in every meaningful way.